yellowmessenger/documentation/docs/platform_concepts/appConfiguration/freshteam.md

 |   AutoDeclineEvents       |  Boolean        |True|

 **Return Value**
-Create a time off request integration node returns value of object type, use object variable as an output variable.
+Create a time off request integration node returns the value of object type, use object variable as an output variable.

 ### 1.6 Approve a time off request